 This agency has been proactive in applying for state and federal grant opportunities to enable our cities, towns and county-wide agencies to install publicly accessible charging stations.
 TAM is in the process of facilitating grant funds for the procurement and installation of electric vehicle charging stations in the cities and towns of San Rafael, Novato, Larkspur, Fairfax, San Anselmo, Belvedere, Marin County, and the Marin Municipal Water District.
 We are also working with other agencies in the county in pursuit of growing the electric vehicle infrastructure.

 With the recent passage of Measure B, the Vehicle Registration Fee, a portion of these measure funds will be directed to a category designated for Alternative Fueled Vehicles.
-At a this time we are happy to introduce the EV Fleet Rebate Program and the Electric Vehicle Supply Equipment (Charging Station) Grant Program for fiscal year 2014-2015:
+At this time, we are happy to offer the EV Fleet Rebate Program and the Electric Vehicle Supply Equipment (Charging Station) Grant Program for fiscal year 2015-16.